jemthomas/chatbot/README.md

 # chatbot

 Overview

 This chatbot allows users to interact via a web-based chat interface.
 It is built using Python's Flask web framework for the backend, while the frontend uses a combination of HTML, CSS, and JavaScript for the chat interface.
 The chatbot provides predefined responses to specific questions like "What is Python?", "What is JavaScript?", and more.
 The goal is to provide a base for creating a more advanced chatbot with natural language processing (NLP) in the future.

 Core Features

 Interactive Chat Interface: The user interacts with the chatbot through a dynamic web interface, built with HTML and styled with CSS.
 Flask Backend: The Flask server handles user messages and provides responses based on predefined rules.
 Predefined Responses: The chatbot has a set of predefined responses to specific user queries.
 Key Code Sections
 Backend: Flask Application (app.py)
-The backend of the chatbot is a simple Flask application that handles incoming requests and responds with predefined answers.
-Here's the core part of the backend code that handles the logic for chatbot interactions:
+The backend of the chatbot is a Flask application that handles incoming requests and responds with predefined answers.
+Here's the main part of the backend code that handles the logic for chatbot interactions:

 python
 Copy code